ndrean/k8_cluster/README.md

 >kubectl --namespace myapp create secret generic erlang-cookie --from-literal=cookie="$ERLANG_COOKIE"
 ```

-Remember:

-Secrets are scoped to the namespace, so you might want to put your app name as a prefix, unless you’re using a dedicated namespace.
+Remember: secrets are scoped to the namespace, so you might want to put your app name as a prefix, unless you’re using a dedicated namespace.
 A secret can contain multiple items.
 The example above uses cookie as the key.
 Secrets aren’t actually that secret.
 Fortunately, Erlang cookies aren’t actually that secret either.

-and the environmental varaibles for a deployment:
+Set the environmental variables for a deployment:

 ```yml
 containers: